 On the flip side, a dehumidifier is going to be a boon in the summer months.
-Less allergies, less bugs, less mold, less window fog, fewer smells, etc.
+Fewer allergies, fewer bugs, less mold, less window fog, fewer smells, etc.

 And more comfort.
 Many forget that humidity is equal to heat for humans.
 You’ve undoubtedly seen the “heat index” or “true feel” temperature when checking the weather.
 This accounts for how humidity levels affect how we experience heat.
 Thus, dehumidifying isn’t just about mold or allergies.
 It’s about how easily you can cool your home, and how comfortable you are.

-Whole-home dehumidifiers tend to run between $2,000-3,000.
+Whole-home dehumidifiers tend to run around $3,000.
 They can be standalone or ducted fully into your ductwork.
 Additionally, many can be connected to your central HVAC controls, making them programmable from the thermostat.
 These options are what will increase the cost within that rough range.